Adasha/wrap-chars/README.md

 - v2.1   - Added *deep* and *skipClass* properties, improved whitespace handling.
 - v2.0   - Near complete rewrite to play nicer with other people's markup
 - v1.0   - Original version

+## AI usage disclosure

+This project is proudly hand-scripted.
+AI has been used to aid in bug fixing, but all AI contributions are manually validated.